mward19/ImageAI/README.md

     * After about a day you should receive an email on your byu email saying that your request has been approved or denied.
       * If it is denied: ->let us know in the ImageAI channel on Zulip.
 Give the reasoning why.
       * If it is approved: ->You are ready to proceed and access the Supercomputer!
+    * Download Google Authenticator
     * Return to https://rc.byu.edu and login.
-Under 'Documentation' click 'Logging in'
-    * Download Google Authenticator and set it up using the 'Two factor Authentication' link at the bottom of the page
+Set up two factor authentication using the QR code on the website.
     * If using Mac (GOOD JOB!) open terminal and type  "ssh *username*@ssh.rc.byu.edu" replacing *username* with yours
     * You will then be prompted to enter your password you made on the rc.byu website followed by your 6-digit authentication code (google authenticator)
     * You will not immediately have access to the group's shared files and directories.